 The macOS setup is quite similar except that macOS has the ability to route MIDI native to the OS.
 Instead of re-writing the steps here (since I’m not a macOS user and can’t make a quick GIF for you), this page from Ableton has all the steps you need and has images to help you get through the few steps of setting up a virtual MIDI device.

-Getting Ableton Ready
+Getting Ableton Ready for TouchDesigner

 Once you have your virtual MIDI device setup, we just have to hop into Ableton and activate the Track and Remote toggles for the virtual MIDI device’s input in the MIDI I/O section of the settings, like so: